-The latest version of the SimScale platform comes with several new features and optimizations of many parts of the platform workflow.
+The latest version of the SimScale platform comes with several new features and various workflow optimizations.
 Learn more about some of the highlights of this release below.

 New Surface Mesh Option for Prismatic Boundary Layer Meshing

-The mesh operation for prismatically refined boundary layer regions does now have an additional option for how the surface mesh shall be generated.
-It can either be generated only consisting of triangles or mixed with quadrangle elements.
-That way the user has more flexibility when using this mesh operation to generate meshes for fluid flow simulations.
+The mesh operation for prismatically refined boundary layer regions now has an additional option for how the surface mesh shall be generated.
+It can either be generated only consisting of triangles or mixed with quadrangular elements.
+This ensures that the user has more flexibility when using this mesh operation to generate meshes for fluid flow simulations.

 New Analysis Type “Potential Flow” Available

 The new analysis type “Potential flow” allows the user to solve Laplace’s equation and compute the velocity potential from which the velocity field is derived.